TNA Epics: TNA Epics on Spike (2010)

 On December 3, 2009, TNAWrestling.com posted a video interview with TNA president Dixie Carter.
 She announced that a "new show", TNA Epics would debut on Spike.
 It was later revealed that the show would begin on January 14, 2010, and air on one Thursday per month.
 On February 19, 2010, it was announced that the March 18th edition of TNA Epics, featuring the X-Division was dropped from Spike's schedule.
 But, the show was later announced to be moved to Monday Nights following iMPACT! with the dropped episode being aired on Spike following TNA iMPACT! on March 15.
 However, the episode was once again moved to the following night, Tuesday March 16.
 Since April 2010, the current status of the show is unknown and no further episodes have been announced.

 TNA Epics on Extreme Sports Channel (2010)

 On Friday November 19, 2010, TNA Epics began re-airing on Extreme Sports Channel in the UK.
 At this time Extreme was already home to TNA's Monthly Pay-Per Views and weekly syndicated show Xplosion.
-Epics aired back to back double episodes every Friday night on Extreme Sports Channel, following TNA Xplosion at 10pm and 11pm.
+Epics aired back to back double episodes every Friday night on Extreme Sports Channel, following TNA Xplosion at 10 pm and 11 pm.
 The show's run on Extreme ended on December 31, 2010, when TNA's contract with Extreme Sports ended and all TNA programming moved to Challenge.